domoritz/leaflet-locatecontrol/README.md

     onLocationOutsideMapBounds:  function(context) { // called when outside map boundaries
             alert(context.options.strings.outsideMapBoundsMsg);
     },
-    setView: true, // automatically sets the map view to the user's location
     strings: {
         title: "Show me where I am",  // title of the locat control
         popup: "You are within {distance} {unit} from this point",  // text to appear if user clicks on circle